bcgov/AzureFilesPoC/terraform/environments/dev/what we are blocked with.md

 - The presence of the `network_rules` block is interpreted by policy as an attempt to configure a public IP feature, which is **blocked**.
 - Additionally, the policy checks for `allowBlobPublicAccess = false` for blob storage.
 For Azure Files only, this is not required, but should be set if blob containers are added in the future.

-## 6. The Final Solution (Tested & Working Locally)
+## 6. The Final Solution (Tested & Working Locally and in CI/CD)
 - **All Terraform files have been updated for policy compliance:**
   - The `storage/account` module now creates a storage account with `public_network_access_enabled = false` and **no** `network_rules` block.
   - The `dev/main.tf` file uses the standard pattern: calls the fixed `poc_storage_account` module first, then a separate `storage_private_endpoint` module.
 - **Result:**
-  - Local `terraform apply` on the self-hosted runner successfully created the storage account and private endpoint with no policy errors.
+  - `terraform apply` on the self-hosted runner and in the GitHub Actions workflow both successfully created the storage account and private endpoint with no policy errors.

 ## Next Steps
-- **Destroy Test Resources:**
-  - Run `terraform destroy` locally to clean up test resources.
-- **Test in CI/CD Pipeline:**
-  - Re-run the GitHub Actions workflow to confirm the same result in the pipeline environment.
+- **Enable File Share Creation:**
+  - Uncomment and test the file share module to provision Azure Files shares.
-- **If successful:**
+- **Continue Automation:**
-  - Proceed to enable file share creation and further automation.
+  - Expand automation to include monitoring, management policies, and other required resources.
 - **If issues arise in CI/CD:**
   - Compare runner environment, permissions, and provider versions with local setup.